 You’re All Set

-Now you have everything you need to plan a successful capital campaign.
+Now you have everything you need for successful campaign planning.
 Remember, Acknowledging every donor – big and small – is a huge part of maintaining a successful and healthy campaign.
-Since a capital campaign could last from anywhere between one to five years in total, make sure you’ve already outlined the strategies for tackling this final phase.
+Since capital campaigns can last from anywhere between one to five years in total, make sure you’ve already outlined the strategies for tackling this final phase.

 So, get ready.
 It’s time to start planning your next capital campaign.